sbeleidy/sarBehaviorGen/README.md

 [![Watch a comparison of the NAO and Misty behaviors](https://img.youtube.com/vi/YDRcyy3Wsvc/0.jpg)](https://www.youtube.com/watch?v=YDRcyy3Wsvc)

-The behavior generation uses an ontology of social behaviors, a planner, and middleware to communicate with the robots.
+The behavior generation uses an ontology of social behaviors, a planner, and middleware to communicate with the robots [\[2\]](#references).
 The ontology, described further below, is realized in a hierarchical task network (HTN) model, and the planner (PyShop) uses this model to find a sequence of actions for the robot to perform.

 The current HTN model can be found in models/misty.hddl.
 This model describes behaviors for assisting a user on assembling a tangram puzzle.